Searching for Gravity Without a Metric: Conclusion

-The possibility of a dynamically generated metric has motivated this search for an affine invariant theory which spontaneously breaks down to its Lorentz subgroup.
+The possibility of a dynamically generated metric has motivated this search for affine invariant theories which spontaneously break down to the Lorentz subgroup.
 This has led us to use an infinite dimensional spinor representation $\Psi$ of $GL(d,\mathbb{R})$ to construct an affine generalization of the Dirac action.
-An explicit construction was given in the case of $d=3$, and possible interactions were discussed which may spontaneously break the symmetry.
-We have thus demonstrated that actions for such theories can be written down, providing an essential toolbox for studying this symmetry breaking scenario.
-This theory, which a priori has no notion of distance, has the ability to produce a metric via the expectation value $\langle (\Psi,\Gamma^{\mu}\Gamma^{\nu}\Psi)\rangle\sim\eta^{\mu\nu}$.
-After this expectation value is established, the symmetry broken effective theory can be constructed using the standard framework of General Relativity, with the metric $g_{\mu\nu}$ some nonlinear combination of the Goldstone fields.

-While the infinite dimensional character of the representation is what allows this symmetry breaking to be a possibility, it is also what makes a direct analysis of the theory daunting.
-Indeed, for both the lattice gauge and NJL models discussed in section \ref{sec5}, the infinite tower of high spin fields $\psi_{\mu_1\cdots\mu_s}^{n,h}$ make calculations impossible without first truncating the representation to a finite number $N$ of fields.
-One hopes that an interesting `t Hooft limit as we approach the affine theory at $N\to\infty$ exists, but this was not established here and we leave it as an open problem.
-We expect a determination of the exact free propagator of the Dirac action (\ref{eq21}) to be helpful in these endeavors (see appendix \ref{appC} for progress in this direction).
+We next showed how a large class of affine invariant interactions can be constructed to obtain interacting theories.
+Explicit constructions were presented in $d=3$.
+The constructions being non-trivial, they provide an essential toolbox for obtaining such actions to study their potential spontaneous symmetry breaking.
+These theories, which a priori have no notion of distance, have the ability to produce a metric via the expectation value $\langle (\Psi,\Gamma^{\mu}\Gamma^{\nu}\Psi)\rangle\sim \bar{g}^{\mu\nu}$.
+Should such a non-vanishing expectation value form, the model's (special) affine symmetry would spontaneously break down to one of the subgroups $SO(p,q)$, $p+q=d$.
+Which of the subgroups $SO(p,q)$, which in the unbroken phase are all on equal footing, is actually picked out is determined by the signature of the matrix $\bar{g}^{\mu\nu}$, which in turn is determined by the form of the interactions.
+If this signature is Lorentzian, this would amount to a dynamical explanation of the observed signature of spacetime.
+GR then emerges as the long distance effective theory in the manner detailed in the cited literature, and reviewed in section \ref{sec2} above, with the curved metric $g_{\mu\nu}(x)$ being an appropriate nonlinear combination of the resulting Goldstone fields.
+As already pointed out above, a good deal of work is needed for the further development of this program to which we hope to return in the future.

 {\mbox{\Alph{section}.\arabic{equation}}}